swissup/swissup.github.io/m2/argento/customization/custom-css.md

     }
     ```

- 4. Save the file and run following bash commands to regenerate compiled styles
+ 4. Save the file and run the following bash commands to regenerate compiled styles

     ```bash
     cd magento/root/folder